Abeilles14/stalker/README.md

 `Stalker` **is our dynamic object tracking algorithm**

-Works in conjunction with GCOM and NGINX to fix gimbal on a target object.
+Stalker is our dynamic object tracking algorithm.
+Works in conjunction with uas_control_system to send xbox controller commands to rover, and GCOM and NGINX to fix gimbal on a target object.
 Tracks target object's global position through image metadata.

 ****Connections****